 Benefits of walking for weight loss

-Walking has a number of advantages:
+Walking has several advantages:

 - Walking is low impact.